-4.1.2 Shortcoming of web prefetching algorithms
+3.1.2 Shortcoming of web prefetching algorithms

 In this section, we find a possible shortcoming of using web page prediction algorithm for access control systems.
-Referring to Table 4.3, we find that the total frequency count of viewing p_5 after p_3 is 3.
+Referring to Table 3, we find that the total frequency count of viewing p_5 after p_3 is 3.
 Similarly, the frequency counts of viewing p_2 and p_4 after p_3 are also 3, each.
 Let us suppose that Bob has logged into the system, and predictions have to be made for Bob.
-When Bob accesses p_3 , the algorithms designed using frequency counts from the last column of Table 4.3, would predict p_5 as one of the probable pages, as Bob's future request.
+When Bob accesses p_3 , the algorithms designed using frequency counts from the last column of Table 3, would predict p_5 as one of the probable pages, as Bob's future request.
 However, Bob is not authorized to view p_5 .
 In fact, the view of p_3 presented to Bob wouldn't contain any hyperlink for p_5 .
 The algorithms designed for access control systems should assign a zero probability to such transitions.
 The only pages that Bob can request after visiting p_3 are p_4 and p_2 .
 From this example, we observe that the web page prediction algorithms can't accommodate authorization policies for making predictions, but these policies influence the requests made by the subjects.

 To avoid making predictions for requests that a subject is not authorized, prediction algorithms developed for access control systems should analyze the sequence of requests in a way that captures the underlying access control policies of the system.
-For this, algorithms should have access to the policy database.
-However, this increases the risk of attacks on these algorithms, by adversaries.
-If the prediction algorithms are compromised, adversaries could access the policy definitions of underlying systems through these algorithms.
-To avoid this, prediction algorithms should capture the underlying access control policies of the system without actually having access to the authorization policies.
 To achieve this goal, one of the possible solutions is to look at the frequency counts of transitions made by individual subjects, but this results in lower frequency counts of transitions.
 As algorithms depend on higher frequency counts to make decisions, using this approach might result into lower predictive accuracy.
-To overcome this problem, we combine the frequency counts of transitions made by individual subjects and the total frequency counts, in the clustering approach presented in Section 4.1.4.
+To overcome this problem, we combine the frequency counts of transitions made by individual subjects and the total frequency counts, in the clustering approach presented in Section 3.1.4.